 Back to the top

 Local newspapers use biodegradable bags to deliver their papers, and use natural inks produced from plant sources such as soy and other environmentally friendly materials.
-The newsprint is produced from a combination of recycled stock and paper from renewable farmed trees, and excess newsprint and recycled newspapers to a paper recycling and production company in Fort Lauderdale.

 Back to the top